ZeeAzeez/airbnb-clone-project/README.md

 Explain the importance of a user-friendly design in a booking system:
 A user-friendly design in a booking system is crucial because it ensures users can easily navigate and complete their bookings with minimal effort or confusion.
 It enhances user satisfaction, reduces abandonment rates, and minimizes errors by providing a clear, intuitive interface.
 Features like responsive layouts, smart input fields, and accessibility support make the system faster, more efficient, and inclusive for all users.
 A professional and seamless experience also builds trust and encourages repeat use, ultimately benefiting both the users and the business.

+list for color styles:
+Primary: #FF5A5F
+Secondary: #008489
+Background: #FFFFFF
+Text: #222222
+Secondary Text: #717171

+Typography (front family, font weight, font size):
+Primary Font: Circular, Medium (500), 16px
+Headings: Circular, Bold (700), 24px-32px
+Secondary Text: Circular, Book (400), 14px

+Importance of identifying design properties of a mock up design:
+Identifying the design properties of a mockup is important because it helps ensure that the final product aligns with the intended user experience and visual goals.
+These properties—such as layout, color scheme, typography, spacing, and interactive elements—serve as a blueprint for developers and designers, reducing guesswork and maintaining consistency throughout the project.
+By clearly understanding these details early on, teams can spot potential usability issues, make informed design decisions, and communicate more effectively.
+It also speeds up development and helps meet user expectations by translating ideas into functional, visually appealing interfaces.